V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 **Vishwamithra** a great sage.
 He tapped the Gayathri manthra in raw form and converted it to sound vibration which can be useful to mankind.

-**Kaushika** is the another name of Vishwamithra, his perseverence towards becoming a Brahma
+**Kaushika** is the another name of Vishwamithra, his perseverence towards becoming a Brahma rishi was tremendous.
+He continued doing thapas repeatedly after loosing his power by

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk3ODU5MjE5MiwtMTYyMTI3MzI4OCwtMT
+eyJoaXN0b3J5IjpbMTI0NDEyODgwMiwtMTYyMTI3MzI4OCwtMT
 E2MDUwMTczMCwxMTY1NDM5ODk4LDcyMTc0NjM2NiwtMTIzMDY4
 NjgxOCwtMzY2NjA2MDY0LDEyNzYyNjY5ODEsNDYwNDU2OTM2LC
 0xODg3NzQ5MjgxLC0xMjMxMDE2MjE3XX0=